oscdev-io/birdplan/tests/t40_bgp/t51_community_functions/README.md

 # BGP community function tests

-Router r1 should be receiving routes from e1 test cases and advertising to r2-r9.
+Test BGP large community functions from e1 to r1 to r2-r10.

-In terms of test set "t10_noexport":
+In terms of test set `t10_noexport`:
   - ExaBGP e1 should advertise a route with a NOEXPORT community.

-In terms of test set "t12_noadvertise":
+In terms of test set `t12_noadvertise`:
   - ExaBGP e1 should advertise a route with a NOADVERTISE community.

-In terms of test set "t20_blackhole":
+In terms of test set `t20_blackhole`:
   - ExaBGP e1 should advertise a route with a blackhole community.

 ## Diagram